zineer/clock-php5.6/README.md

 ```

 ## Credits

+This project is a fork of kreait/clock-php, and below is the description credits of the original author:

 This project exists because [lcobucci/clock](https://github.com/lcobucci/clock) (rightfully)
 doesn't support PHP 7.0 anymore, but we need a clock in [kreait/firebase-php 4.x](https://github.com/kreait/firebase-php)